With just strawberry jam, cream cheese, and puff pastry, you can make a tasty strawberry cream cheese turnover that's perfect for brunch!

 Strawberry Cream Cheese Turnovers

-- Preheat oven to 400 degrees F and line a baking sheet with parchment paper.
+- Preheat oven to 400 degrees F and line a baking sheet with parchment paper or foil.
 Set aside.

-- Roll out thawed puff pastry sheets and using a pizza cutter or knife, cut into 6 squares.
+- Roll thawed puff pastry and divide into 6 squares with a pizza cutter.

-- Place one tablespoon of jam into the center of each square on top of or next to the cream cheese.
+- Place 1 tablespoon of strawberry jam into the center of each square.

-- Take one corner of the square and pull it up and over to the opposite one, creating a triangle.
-Run your fingers along the edge to seal and use a fork to crimp.
-This will help keep filling from falling out.
+- Take a corner of the pastry square and fold it over to meet the opposite one, forming a triangle.
+Press down along the edges to seal.

-- In a small bowl, beat together the egg and water for the egg wash and brush over the top of each turnover.
+- In a small bowl, beat the egg with the water for your eggwash.

 - Let cool on the sheet for a minute or two before transferring to a wire cooling rack.